 1 Log on to the Agent Manager Console computer using an account that is a member of the OnePointOp ConfgAdms group.
-For more information about groups and permissions, see Section 1.3, "Understanding Requirements and Permissions," on page 16.
+For more information about groups and permissions, see "Understanding Requirements and Permissions" in the Net/Q Agent Manager Installation Guide.